thejohnsullivan/McLeian/_posts/2016-06-10-three-years.md

    I stopped praying.
    I stopped letting anyone in.
    In believing He no longer loved me, I stopped loving Him.
-During this period of time, I let go of my relationship with God in order salvage some sort of hope.
-I moved my life in an uncomfortable direction in justifying what other people had believed to be the truth.
+During this period of time, I let go of my relationship with God in order to salvage some sort of hope.
+I moved my life in an uncomfortable direction in justifying other people's feelings, in justifying what other people had believed to be the truth.

 ***

 So instead of living in His truth, I decided to **run away**.
 At times, it was better to be **empty** and to feel **numb** of all the heavy load I would’ve been carrying.
-Rather than reminding myself of that night I went underwater to bury my old self, I decided to force myself back into that darkness instead.
+Rather than reminding myself of that night I went underwater to bury my old self, I forced myself back into the darkness instead.
 I forgot what it had meant to surrender to God.

 {% include image.html url="/assets/images/threeyears3.JPG" %}

-In the summer of 2015, I had to opportunity to live like Jesus did, compassionate and selfless, serving the poor in the undeniably beautiful city of Budapest.
+In the summer of 2015, I had the opportunity to live like Jesus did, compassionate and selfless, serving the poor in the undeniably beautiful city of Budapest.
 These were 12 days I truly needed, to escape and to give back; to feel something inside that can inspire me to grow and to start wanting something again.
 With this, I took something back to Boston with me, what I assumed was a changed heart…that is what I needed in order to step forward towards the right direction.

 Still I had a lot to change, a lot to **uncover** and **rediscover**.
 Growing in contentment, in vulnerability, and in trust were my main focus.
 To challenge myself in breaking down the four walls ⎯⎯ that was the toughest part during this time of my journey.

-I’ve had these thoughts of leaving behind God ⎯⎯ of walking away⎯⎯ **BUT** where else would I be heading towards?
+I’ve had thoughts of leaving behind God ⎯⎯ of walking away⎯⎯ **BUT** where else would I be heading towards?
 And would it be worth it?

 ***